dmbarbour/wikilon/docs/ABC_Minimalist.md

 Sealing uses paired tokens, e.g. `{:foo}` and `{.foo}`.
 The semantics is simply that `{.s}{:s}` and `{:s}{.s}` are *identity behaviors*.
 With program rewriting, we can simply delete those sequences, but it's also feasible to use wrapper/unwrapper techniques on whole streams of values.
 One must use `[{:s}]` and `[{.s}]` to scope sealers to specific parts of a computation.

 Linking replaces a token by a ABC program.
 For example, in [Awelon Object](AboutAO.md) our token `{%foo}` is replaced by definition of `foo` in the bound dictionary.
 Value stowage also produces links.
 Links must form a directed acyclic graph, and every linked program must at least be syntactically complete (e.g. `[]` blocks balanced, literals terminated).

-Structured data is described below.

-### Structured Data: Records and Variants

-ABC structured data leverages tokens to support row-polymorphic records and polymorphic variants.
-Nothing here increases expressiveness of ABC, i.e. the tokens involved could be modeled in terms of *linking* ABC subprograms.
-However, leaving the definitions and representations implicit simplifies:

-* data entry and extraction, language interop
-* plain text legibility and flexible rendering
-* structural type safety, static or dynamic
-* performance, be it interpreted or compiled

-Usage:

-        {#}[A]{/foo}[B]{/bar} {*foo}  ==  {#}[B]{/bar}  [A]
-        [B][A]{#c}{?c} == {#c} A
-        [B][A]{#d}{?c} == {#c} B

-Tokens:

-        {#}             empty anonymous record
-        {/field}        write the record field
-        {*field}        read field from record
-        {#class}        empty variant record
-        {?class}        match variant record

-Record operations are linear.
-It is invalid to read a field that is not in the record, it is invalid to write a field that is already in the record, and reading removes a field from a record.
-Update may be expressed as a read-write action.

-Use of field operations on anything other than an anonymous or variant record is an error.
-Matching against anything that is not specifically a variant record is an error.
-Records may be copied or dropped (ops `c` and `d`) if and only if those operations are permitted for every contained member.
-Records are not usable as functions, i.e. use of `a` or `b` with a record as the primary argument is an error.

-*Note:* See metaprogramming idioms for construction of types from data.

 ## Ideas and Idioms